comboshreddies/kubectl-line/README.md

 ## Injecting extented attributes

-As you can dump multiple objects from multiple contexts and kubeconfig files, specific commands you can additionally inject (extend) format of yaml/json manifest files with specific kubernetes-config file and context attributes.
+As you can dump multiple objects from multiple contexts and kubeconfig files, there are commands that can additionally inject (extend) format of yaml/json manifest files with specific kubernetes-config file and context attributes.

 ``` bash